ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md

-Once pipeline run has finished you can check this by running the query in SQL db.
+Once the pipeline run has finished you can check this by running the query in SQL db.

-A new table name `ml_score` will be created and have the results in it.
+A new table named `ml_score` will be created and have the results in it.

 ![Machine learning results store in DB](./images/ml-results-stored-in-db.png)